It doesn’t really matter what it was.

 The door closes and the day moves on.

 So that’s the way of it.
 The icy-ness that can be a day in the life of a marriage.
 And we could easily let it go on and on and on.
 Forever.
 Eating away until there is nothing.
 We’ve become quite good at self-preservation.
 Of mulling over what we deserve and what our friend would say if we just called them up and told everything.
 They’d say “Oh, yes.
 How horrible.”
-You just KNOW that they’d say that.
+You’re very certain.

 No matter how long it’s been since walking down the aisle, sometimes you still just want to be right.
 You want to be YOU.
-You are so very valuable.
+You are valuable.
 Inordinately so.
-My thoughts, my desires.
+Thoughts, desires.
 All those little things add up, piling higher and higher, building walls and fortresses.
 Until everything is destroyed.

 But something can save the day, if you let it.
 It’s totally a choice, you know.
 And it might not be what you think.